docker-mailserver/docker-mailserver/docs/content/examples/tutorials/basic-installation.md

 4. Get an SSL certificate, [we have a guide for you here][docs-ssl] (_Let's Encrypt_ is a popular service to get free SSL certificates).

-5. Start DMS and check the terminal output for any errors: `docker-compose up`.
+5. Start DMS and check the terminal output for any errors: `docker compose up`.

 6. Create email accounts and aliases: